-Accurate diagnosis and staging, which determines how far cancer has spread, are critical to successful cancer treatment.
-In recent years there have been significant advances in technology.
+Accurate diagnosis, consultation, and staging are critical to successful cancer treatment.
+In recent years, there have been significant advances in technology.
 These advances mean quick and often painless screening examinations and highly sophisticated diagnostic evaluations.

-New York Methodist's Pathology Department tests samples taken at the Hospital or in a physician's office.
+New York Methodist's Pathology Department tests samples taken at the Hospital or in a physician's office for diagnosis.
 These tests may include:

-Pathologists at NYM perform fine needle aspiration biopsy, which is a quick and nearly painless technique.
+Pathologists at NYM perform fine needle aspiration biopsy, which is a quick and nearly painless technique for diagnosis.
 Stereotactic breast biopsy is a non-surgical procedure done on an outpatient basis.
 It provides quick results and is available at the Hospital's Women's Diagnostic Center.

-The New York Methodist Radiology Department provides a full spectrum of the most advanced imaging technologies.
+The New York Methodist Radiology Department provides a full spectrum of the most advanced imaging technologies for diagnosis.

 In addition, genetic testing may be useful to determine an individual's chances of developing cancer.
 Testing for BRCA1 and BRCA2 genes, which may be predictors of breast or ovarian cancer, is available through the NYM cytogenetics program.
 The program also offers follow-up genetic counseling.